EdgeTX/edgetx.github.io/docs/index.md

 ## What's new ##

+**November 27th, 2022**

+**EdgeTX v2.8.0**

+The wait is finally over... v2.8.0 is here, with a refreshed UI, new features and bug fixes.
+A big thank-you to everyone who has reported issues, and helped in squashing bugs during the journey to v2.8.0.
+Check out the release notes to see all the changes: [https://github.com/EdgeTX/edgetx/releases/tag/v2.8.0](https://github.com/EdgeTX/edgetx/releases/tag/v2.8.0 "https://github.com/EdgeTX/edgetx/releases/tag/v2.8.0")

+---

 **September 10th, 2022**

 **EdgeTX Fest 2022 - Thank you for celebrating the 1st year of EdgeTX with us!**